Full-Spectrum vs. Standardized Herbals

-Beneficial Botanicals carries tinctures of plants that we feel are best processed as full-spectrum extractions.
-There is much controversy over which is better, full-spectrum or standardized extraction, but the real question should be “Which is appropriate to achieve the efficacy of a specific plant product?”
+You will most likely find plenty of controversy over which is better: full-spectrum or standardized herbal extraction for alternative medicines.
+The real question could simply be, “Which is appropriate to achieve the efficacy of a specific plant product?”

 A standardized extract is made with an herbaceous plant’s part(s), in a process of selectivity to extract one individual chemical or compound to produce a guaranteed amount, usually expressed as a percentage.
 This ensures that the isolated constituent will be present at the same potency from batch to batch.
 A full-spectrum’s range of constituents may vary from batch to batch.
 Variances can be good in the case of plants that have antibacterial effects, for example, where the variance may be beneficial to “fool” the suspecting bacteria.
 But if you want to isolate a particular inactive glycoside to be activated for available chemical use (done by enzyme hydrolysis which causes the sugar part to be broken off), then standardization would be the clear choice.